Our Services

 Helpful Resources

-Alopecia is common, often treatable, and has clear medical next steps.
-Common types include pattern hair loss, autoimmune patches, stress related shedding, traction or scarring, and hair loss from thyroid disease, iron or vitamin D deficiency, PCOS, autoimmune disease, or medications.
+Alopecia (hair loss) is common, often treatable, and has clear medical next steps.
+The most common types include pattern hair loss (androgenetic alopecia), alopecia areata (autoimmune patches), telogen effluvium (stress-related shedding), and traction or scarring alopecia.
+Underlying causes can include thyroid disease, iron or vitamin D deficiency, PCOS, autoimmune conditions, or certain medications.

 If you've noticed more hair in your brush, shower drain, or on your pillow, you're not alone.
 Alopecia, the medical term for hair loss, affects millions of men and women worldwide.
 While hair loss can feel alarming, it's often treatable—and sometimes even reversible—depending on the cause.